-Pro: How to edit a transcript
+Pro: How to View and Edit a Transcript

 Each video file that is uploaded to Guardify may have a transcript generated for it, which is produced using artificial intelligence.
 This transcript is meant to be used as a tool when reviewing the evidence, not as an official transcript.
 Since the accuracy of the transcript is heavily dependent on the audio quality of the video, each transcript that is generated can be edited to allow users to make changes to any inaccuracies that show up in the transcript.